Multitask Learning for Scalable and Dense Multilayer Bayesian Map Inference

 A common drawback of using proprioceptive data as supervisory signals is that labels can only be generated for the areas directly interacted with the robot.
-Heuristic methods may be necessary for generating negative samples.
-Thus, exteroceptive data (e.g., camera, LiDAR) is more commonly used for self-supervision.
-Stanley won the 2005 DARPA Grand Challenge by employing a self-supervised road detection algorithm that uses laser range finders to identify drivable surfaces and label the corresponding images~\cite{dahlkamp2006self}.
+Heuristics may be necessary for generating negative samples.
+Thus, exteroceptive sensor (e.g., camera, LiDAR) data is also used for self-supervision.
+Stanley won the 2005 DARPA Grand Challenge by employing a self-supervised road detection algorithm that uses laser range finders to identify and label drivable areas in the corresponding images~\cite{dahlkamp2006self}.
 Stereo images are used to self-supervise a vision-based traversability classifier in a near-to-far setting on a DARPA program LAGR platform~\cite{hadsell2009learning}.
-To train a deep segmentation network for path proposals in urban environments, \citet{barnes2017find} project vehicle future paths onto images and superimpose obstacle labels as detected by a LiDAR scanner onto them for labeling.

-Similarly, \citet{broome2020road} use geometric features extracted from accumulated LiDAR point clouds as inputs to a fuzzy-logic rule set to label the traversability for radar frames automatically.
+To train a deep segmentation network for path proposals in urban environments, \citet{barnes2017find} project vehicle future paths (positive) and obstacles detected by a LiDAR scanner (negative) onto images for labeling.
+Similarly, \citet{broome2020road} input geometric features extracted from accumulated LiDAR point clouds to a fuzzy-logic rule set to label the traversability for radar frames automatically.
 However, all these works only use geometric information acquired by the exteroceptive sensors.
 We use both geometric and semantic information extracted from exteroceptive sensory data for self-supervised traversability labeling.
-In addition, we also exploit multi-task learning and multi-layer mapping to improve the traversability estimation accuracy.
+In addition, we also exploit MTL and multilayer mapping to improve the traversability estimation accuracy.